 The Shirley-Eustis House was built in bucolic Roxbury in 1747 by William Shirley as his seasonal country estate.
 Shirley was Royal Governor of Massachusetts Bay Colony from 1741-1749 and 1753-1756.
-In 1756 he was also appointed, by King George II, Commander-in-Chief of all British forces in North America following the death of General Edward Braddock.
+In 1756 he was also appointed, by King George II, Commander-in-Chief of all British and Colonial forces in North America following the death of General Edward Braddock.

-One of a handful of Boston's national landmarks that pre-date 1750, the house spans an unusually long continuum in American history, serving as home to two distinguished Governors - one Royal Colonial, William Shirley, and one Democratic-Republican, William Eustis.
+One of a handful of Boston's national landmarks that pre-date 1750, the house spans an unusually long continuum of American history, serving as home to two distinguished Governors - one Royal Colonial, William Shirley, and one Democratic-Republican, William Eustis.

 A product of social ambition, fame, power and fortune in the mid-18th century, it frequently received Benjamin Franklin as well as countless Boston and Cambridge A-listers.
-In the early 19th century William and Caroline Eustis returned it to the status and level of activity it had enjoyed during the Shirley years and entertained lavishly.
+In the early 19th century William and Caroline Eustis returned it to the status and level of activity it had enjoyed during the Shirley years.
+They entertained lavishly.
 In 1824 they hosted the Marquis de Lafayette and held a major fete in his honor.
 Eustis visitors routinely included John Quincy Adams, Henry Clay, Daniel Webster, Aaron Burr and John C. Calhoun.

 After the widow Eustis’ death in 1865 the Mansion began a downward spiral.
 It was sold, its land subdivided and the house moved 60 feet.
 By 1900 it was a tenement falling quickly into disrepair.
-By the mid 20th century it was condemned for demolition.
+By the mid 20th century it was condemned and slated for demolition.